stormchaserroleplaying/stormchaserRPG/Spells/1/Restoration/index.md

 **Range:** Self (30-foot radius)<br>
 **Components:** V, S, M *(Your holy symbol)*

 You disperse positive energy in a 30-foot emanation.
 This targets all living and undead creatures in the burst.
+For each creature in the burst, roll the creature's recovery die and add your spellcasting attribute modifier to determine the amount of healing or damage.